A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: CFL conditions on adaptive moving meshes

-which has been expressed for the general form (\ref{PDE-1}) of conservation laws.
+For example, we can use $\alpha_{LF} = \alpha_{p} $ (pointwise, cf. \eqref{alpha-p}) for the scheme (denoted as $\alpha_{LF,p}$) and $\alpha_{CFL} = \alpha_{h}$ (global, cf. \eqref{alpha-h}) for the CFL condition (denoted as $\alpha_{CFL,h} $), which has been expressed for the general form (\ref{PDE-1}) of conservation laws.
 This works since (\ref{alpha-0}) is satisfied.
 On the other hand, the proof of Proposition~\ref{prop-p0-cfl} will not hold in general for the choice with $\alpha_{LF} = \alpha_{h}$ and $ \alpha_{CFL} = \alpha_{p}$ since it violates (\ref{alpha-0}).
 As a consequence, it is unclear if there is a theoretical guarantee that the scheme is $L^1$-stable for this choice. \end{rem}

 \begin{rem} For the choice $\alpha_{CFL} = \alpha_h$ (denoted as $\alpha_{CFL,h}$), the CFL condition \eqref{cfl-2} becomes

 This corresponds to the CFL condition (\ref{cfl-old-1}) that has been commonly used in existing adaptive DG computation and is a direct extension of CFL conditions used for fixed, uniform meshes. \end{rem}